topochan/ts/README.md

 ts
 ==

-A GlusterFS specific build and deploy programs
+GlusterFS specific build and deploy programs.

+Uses fabric to automate the build and install process on remote machines.